 Submissions Due: June 19, 2018

-Calgary Public Library invites Artists from the TsuuT’ina Nation, the Blackfoot Nations (Piikani, Kainai and Siksika), Stoney Nations (Chiniki, Wesley and Bearspaw), and Métis Nation Region (MNA) 3 who reside within Treaty 7 territory (this includes the Calgary area) to work on and design artwork/installations that will activate Indigenous Place Making in New Central Library.
+Calgary Public Library invites Artists from the TsuuT’ina Nation, the Blackfoot Nations (Piikani, Kainai and Siksika), Stoney Nations (Chiniki, Wesley and Bearspaw), and Métis Nation Region (MNA) 3 who reside within Treaty 7 territory (this includes the Calgary area) to work on and design artwork/installations that will activate Indigenous Place Making in Central Library.
 This project is in partnership with the Indigenous Place Making Council of Canada (IPMC).

 In January 2018 IPMC with the Library visited the Stoney Nation, Siksika Nation, Tsuut’ina Nation, MNA and the Aboriginal Friendship Centre.
 These meetings were advertised with an open invitation to receive input and guidance on the Place Making process.
 From these meetings the communities advised the Library that artwork should be collaborative pieces that include the vast cultures and communities in Treaty 7 territory.